-One of the biggest things that marketers will tell you to pay attention to is features vs benefits.
+One of the biggest things that online marketers will tell you to pay attention to is features vs benefits.
 We’re told to always use benefits over features, but what is the actual difference?
 Instead of throwing out some definitions, we’re going to explain this Popeye style.
 Yes, Popeye the sailor man!

 Let’s establish the “features” of spinach.
 Diana Herrington gives us some facts: It’s loaded with vitamins and minerals, it’s an anti cancer food, it’s good for your eyes and bones AND Diana tells us that it contains more nutrients per calorie than any other food on the planet.

 Actually, I’m pretty sure that NONE of that is going to matter to your five year old.
 All he wants is dinosaur shaped chicken nuggets.

 Customers are like that, sometimes.
 Features are great to you, but features don’t sell.

 Introduce Popeye.
 He’s a tough sailor with amazingly huge forearms and a permanent squinting eye.
 He’s in love with the slender Olive Oyl, and both of them are constantly bullied by the giant Bluto.

 Here we introduce the problem: Popeye needs to beat Bluto.
 What is Popeye supposed to do?

 Eat spinach.
 When Popeye eats spinach he gains the strength and power to do anything.
 He is able to beat up Bluto, which makes him a hero and a champion.
 He’s able to save his love interest, which might end with a smooch.